Asian Peanut Noodles & Pickled Slaw

 Empty contents of Curry Noodle Ziplock into cooking pot and add 2 cups water (for soupier noodles, add more water)

-Let noodles and sauce soak in water for 10-15 minutes. *For cold noodles soak 20+ minutes until desired noodle consistency is reached, then eat cold out of pot.
+Let noodles and sauce soak in water for 10-15 minutes. *For no cook noodles soak 20+ minutes until desired noodle consistency is reached, then eat cold out of pot.

-For warm noodles turn on stove on high and heat noodles until steam rises through pot.
+For warm noodles turn stove on high and heat noodles until steam rises through pot.
 Turn off stove.
-Grab Chopsticks or spoon.
+Grab chopsticks or spoon.